Review: Athlete is Agender edited by Katherine Locke and Nicole Melleby

 Ambition.
 Drive.
 Determination.
 Talent.
 Courage.
 Teamwork.

 Every athlete knows what it takes to win.
 But for teen female players, the stakes are so much higher.
 In this anthology, the voices of these athletes come alive, highlighting the ferocity of those who are often shunted to the side.
-From navigating rampant misogyny … Continue reading
+From navigating rampant misogyny to … Continue reading

 Review: The Tenth Mistake of Hank Hooperman by Gennifer Choldenko